PawelLipski/docker-ci-blog/blog.md

 | ci/tox/build-context/entrypoint.sh | Serves as the entrypoint for the container                           |

-As often the case with similar stack-like solutions, the responsibilities are divided so that no file (and its corresponding tool) needs to know anything about the ones above, only about the ones below (in fact, typically just one below and not more).

 ## Reducing image size: keep each layer small

 Arguably, the most central part of the entire setup is the [Dockerfile](https://github.com/VirtusLab/git-machete/blob/chore/ci-multiple-git-versions/ci/tox/Dockerfile).